2025-26 STAFF ANNOUNCEMENT

 18U Head Coach

-Nate Handrahan takes the reigns of the 18U team and brings over 25 years of experience at the elite levels of hockey, including spending time as a skills coach this past season for multiple teams in the program.
+Nate Handrahan returns as the bench boss of 18U team after guiding it to a Mid-Am district championship in his first season.
+Nate brings over 25 years of experience at the elite levels of hockey.
 His coaching resume includes 14 seasons at the Division I level of college hockey including five years as assistant coach at the Division I level with Niagara University (2001-2004) and Robert Morris University (2004-2006), as well as nine seasons as a head coach for the women's programs at Robert Morris (2006-2011) and Ohio State (2011-2015).
-From 2018-2020, Handrahan coached the Newark Generals to a high school state championship and a 3rd place finish at nationals.
-Most recently, Handrahan served as the head coach and general manager of the Columbus Mavericks (USPHL) from 2020-2023.
+Handrahan served as the head coach and general manager of the Columbus Mavericks (USPHL) from 2020-2023.
 He is also the owner and head coach of Hammer Hockey Development, which works to teach and develop the skill and sense for the the committed player to reach their potential.

 As player, Handrahan was a standout defenseman and assistant captain for Niagara University (DI) where he was a two-time all-league player and helped lead the Purple Eagles to a pair of playoff championships in his 4-year career.
 Upon graduation, Handrahan played professionally for the Roanoke Express (ECHL).